mehulagg/gitlab_test/doc/user/application_security/sast/index.md

 ### Making SAST analyzers available to all GitLab tiers

-All open source (OSS) analyzers are in the process of being reviewed and potentially moved to GitLab Core tier.
+All open source (OSS) analyzers are in the process of being reviewed and potentially moved to the GitLab Core tier.
 Progress can be tracked in the corresponding [epic](https://gitlab.com/groups/gitlab-org/-/epics/2098).

+Please note that support for [Docker-in-Docker](#enabling-docker-in-docker) will not be extended to the GitLab Core tier.

 #### Summary of features per tier